 Value €7.5 billion

-Acting as Co-arranger and financial lead advisor to the deal, Alantra Credit Portfolio Advisors International, a leading global investment bank and asset management firm, is pleased to announce that its client, Eurobank Ergasias S.A. (“Eurobank”), has completed its second public NPL securitization in the Greek market, Project Cairo.
+Athens – Acting as Co-arranger and financial lead advisor to the deal, Alantra Corporate Portfolio Advisors International, a leading global investment bank and asset management firm, is pleased to announce that its client, Eurobank Ergasias S.A. (“Eurobank”), has now closed its second public NPL securitization in Greek market, Project Cairo.

 The key components of Cairo transaction are the following:

-- Eurobank will retain 100% of Senior Notes and will opt-in for the Hercules.
-Furthermore, it will retain 5% of Mezzanine and Junior Notes to comply with risk retention requirements.
+- Eurobank retains 100% of Senior Notes and has acquired approval for Hercules.
+Furthermore, it retains 5% of Mezzanine and Junior Notes to comply with risk retention requirements.

-- 75% of the Mezzanine Notes and 44.9% of the Junior Notes to be potentially distributed as dividend in kind to shareholders, subject, inter alia, to corporate and regulatory approvals.
+- 75% of the Mezzanine Notes and 44.9% of the Junior Notes are distributed as dividend in kind to shareholders.

-With this milestone agreement, Eurobank enters the final stages towards completion of its accelerated plan for the clean-up of its balance sheet and becomes the first Greek bank to turn the corner on the major legacy issue of the NPE stock.
-Together with Pillar, they are the first NPE securitizations in Greece and key components of Eurobank’s frontloaded NPE reduction strategy, which aims to achieve the targeted NPE ratio of below 15%.
+With this milestone agreement, Eurobank enters the final stages towards completion of its accelerated plan announced in November 2019 for the clean-up of its balance sheet and becomes the first Greek bank to turn the corner on the major legacy issue of the NPE stock.
+Together with Pillar, they are the first NPE securitizations in Greece and key components of Eurobank’s frontloaded NPE reduction strategy, which aims to achieve the targeted NPE ratio of below 15.6%.

 Mar 2020Sell-side advisoryValue €250 millionMar 2020Service Credit Transactions; Funding and Structured FinanceValue €250 million

 Oct 2019Sell-side advisory - Secured NPLValue €180 millionOct 2019Service Credit TransactionsValue €180 million